Stork66722/hello-world/README.md

 # hello-world
-My first repository on Git Hub
+My first repository on Git Hub.
+My name is Richard and I live in Arizona.